Bella Dodd: Career

 By 1938, Dodd resigned from Hunter College and took a full-time position in the pro-communist TU, and moved her family to Poughkeepsie to ease access to state legislators in Albany.
-In 1939, the Hitler-Stalin Pact undermined the TU's public position, and the Rapp-Coudert Committee started its anti-communist investigations, subpoenaing more than 600 teachers suspected of communist sympathies.
+In 1939, the Hitler-Stalin Pact undermined the TU's public position, and the Rapp-Coudert Committee started its anti-communist investigations, subpoenaing more than 600 teachers suspected of Pro-Soviet sympathies.
 Dodd secretly burned a list of TU members in her possession.
 By 1940, opposition to the TU had gathered: Linville and Lefkowitz rallied George Googe and other anti-communists from the American Federation of Teachers (AFT), the American Federation of Labor (AFL), and individuals including George Counts and John Childs of Teachers College, George Axtelle, Lovestoneites led by Ben Davidson, and teachers from Detroit, Atlanta, and Washington.
 The Party formed a "Committee to Defend the Public Schools" and Dodd headed a "Women's Trade Union Committee for Peace."

-By that time, Dodd worked for NY Teacher's Union (TU) and the American Labor Party, but also secretly for the Communist Party.
+By that time, Dodd worked for NY Teachers' Union (TU) and the American Labor Party, but also secretly for the Communist Party.
 City College of New York expelled 50 teachers, including Morris U. Schappes.
 Dodd spent 1940–1941 defending teachers or finding them new jobs.
 She also led the TU into new affiliation with United Public Workers as Local 555 UPW.
-In 1942, she found herself deep in political infighting between communists and socialists over control the American Labor Party.
+In 1942, she found herself deep in political infighting between communists and the anti-Stalinist Left over control the American Labor Party.
 In 1944, she oversaw the opening of the Jefferson School of Social Science, successor to the New York Workers School, orchestrated by Earl Browder and Alexander Trachtenberg.
 She declined an offer to run the California Labor School.